AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_android.md

 - Improved thread-related methods and classes.
 Compared with 1.0.4, this release used `ChatThread` to replace `ChatThreadInfo`.
 - Assigned a value to `groupName` in the `onInvitationReceived` callback.
-- Removed the CBC and EBC encryption algorithm in the Linux layer.
+- Removed the CBC and EBC encryption algorithm in the Android layer.
 - Upgraded the network link library.
 - Supported sending messages with a remote address as the attachment.